MTD Property Management & Sales logo

 Difficulties Showing the Unit

-Holdover tenants make it difficult for the landlord to try and welcome new renters.
-This can result in a longer vacancy period, which would mean additional financial losses for the landlord.
+Holdover tenants make it difficult for the landlord to welcome new renters.
+This can result in a longer vacancy period, leading to additional financial losses for the landlord.

 Legal Complications